viorel-anghel/pgdump-kubernetes/README.md

 ## Why
 We are using Velero ( https://velero.io ) to do Kubernetes backups.
 But I feel a bit uneasy about the database backups and I have decided to also have some good old sql dumps for our Postgres databases.
 In VMs we have this for quite some time but for those running in Kubernetes we don't.

-If you want to understand how this has been created and brush up your Kubernetes knowledge, read on.
+If you want to understand how this has been created and and learn some Kubernetes along me, read on.

 If you just want to use this, skip to the section "Using the Helm chart".